QRouland/UTPass/README.md

 * [Clickable](https://github.com/bhdouglass/clickable) : Compile, build, and deploy Ubuntu Touch click packages
 * [GnuPG](https://gnupg.org/): The GNU Privacy Guard
 * [Gpgme](https://www.gnupg.org/software/gpgme/index.html) : GnuPG Made Easy (GPGME) is a library designed to make access to GnuPG easier for applications

+## License

+Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.